Greater Green Bay Habitat for Humanity

 • Applicant(s) must not have filed bankruptcy within the past two (2) years.

-• Applicant(s) must not have outstanding collections, liens, or judgements that cannot be reasonably paid by the completion of the home and cannot be more than $2,000 at the time of application.
+• Applicant(s) must not have outstanding debt such as collections, liens, or judgements that cannot be reasonably paid by the completion of the home.

 • It is recommended that the applicant(s) obtain a free copy of their credit score report to ensure all credit is reported accurately - you can visit www.annualcreditreport.com.